 Outcome literature is unclear about costs of ICM.
-For example, when comparing assertive community treatment (ACT) with hospital based treatment, costs were higher by about 10% but were lower for indirect treatment (eg, social services and private medical providers), law enforcement, maintenance, and family burdens.
+For example, when comparing assertive community treatment (ACT) with hospital based treatment, costs were higher by about 10% but were lower for indirect treatment (eg, social services and private medical providers), law enforcement, maintenance, and family burdens.1

 British health authorities wanted to know if the North American ICM model, the ACT programme, would work in the UK.
 This was 1 major purpose of the UK700 trial.
 It failed to prove that ICM is more cost effective, but Holloway et al reminded us that hospital admission can be influenced by factors other than patients' needs; they considered that using hospital admission as an outcome measure for case management is questionable.
-In the North ACT of the North ACT
+In the North ACT was the North ACT with the North ACT was a supported by the North ACT was a sup

 The authors did a subgroup analysis on whether the severity of social functioning made a difference to the results.
-The absence of cost differences according to the severity of social functioning is puzzling because patient characteristics, not just the type of case management, determine cost effectiveness.
+The absence of cost differences according to the severity of social functioning is puzzling because patient characteristics, not just the type of case management, determine cost effectiveness.4